Not Quite Write Prize Frequently Asked Questions

 Fuck oath.
 Sometimes there’s just no better option.

 Yes.
-There is no limit to your creativity beyond the judging criteria.
-The judges do not require content warnings.
+There is no limit to your creativity beyond the judging criteria, and the judges do not require content warnings.

 Yes.
 There is no limit to your creativity beyond the judging criteria.
 Ultimately, your goal should be to tell the best story possible.

-In the interests of transparency, the judges have publicly expressed their bias against rhyming stories and “hermit crab fiction” when used as a crutch to disguise poor writing.
+In the interests of transparency, the judges have publicly expressed their bias against rhyming stories and ‘hermit crab’ fiction when used as a crutch to disguise lacklustre storytelling.

 We nevertheless encourage you to honour your own creative expression and challenge these biases.
 It is worth noting that well-executed non-traditional pieces have placed highly in previous rounds of the competition.